Front Row & Backstage

 Meanwhile, Out on the Street…

 While the show was taping, I spent time with a couple handfuls of friends and fellow fans across the street from the studio entrance/exit, standing on what I recall was a median.
-This cement island on W. Alameda had a stoplight planted on it, and it was here where our close encounter would happen within about 15 minutes of the show’s end.
+This cement island on W. Alameda had a stoplight planted on it, and it was here where our close encounter would happen within about 15 minutes of the show’s ending.

 Several of the fans had items to be signed should David’s car swing by.
 I had nothing to sign; I guess I wasn’t as optimistic as some of the others.
 Sure enough, the metal studio gate wheeled itself open, and out drove a typically huge, black limousine, swinging itself around to bring it, not only just in front of the red light, but right in front of us!